matiasvarela/minesweeper-API/README.md

 ```

 The `id` attribute is the unique id for the created game.

+The `user_id` attribute is the id of the user that owns the game.

 The `board` attribute is a matrix of cells that represents the board of the game.